-Mechanical calculators in the 17the century were comparable in size to typewriters and have been rendered obsolete by the advent of portable electronic calculators.
+Mechanical calculators in the 17th century were comparable in size to typewriters and have been rendered obsolete by the advent of portable electronic calculators.

 Modern electronic calculators are used to carry out various tasks, ranging from basic arithmetic to complex mathematics.
 They have not only enhanced our ability to perform basic computations but provided us with the ability to understand mathematics on a greater scale than ever imagined.

-Today, there are many types of calculators available in the market that features different power sources, designs, and functions.
+Today, various types of calculators are available in the market that feature different power sources, designs, and functions.
 One can put them into three categories based on the source of power.

 - Electric calculators: the old ones that work on electricity.